 At this point, refer to the question of latex barriers, and how to use them correctly.
 At this point, refer to the question of latex barriers.
 Discuss proper use of condoms and show the group the condom demonstration.
-For Your Information!
-Many students and their families are very religious.
-Abstinence is still highly advocated and condom use is very taboo.
-Please be sensitive to this fact.

 Condom: A device usually made of latex (a type of rubber), plastic, or animal membrane used to reduce the risk of pregnancy and sexually transmitted infections.
 Male condoms are fitted over the erect penis.
 Female condoms are inserted into the vagina.